Killing of Alon Shamriz, Yotam Haim, and Samer Talalka: Israeli military and government

-From Israel's military and government

-On 15 December, the IDF stated that during operations in Shuja'iyya, they "mistakenly identified three Israeli hostages as a threat" and killed them with friendly fire.
-A senior IDF officer stated that: "We have heard such screams from places in the past, and then there was fighting, after the alert turned out to be an attempt to draw IDF forces to a building and then open fire on them.
-Unfortunately, we thought it was such an incident."

-Prime minister Benjamin Netanyahu offered condolences to the families of the victims, while defense minister Yoav Gallant called the killings "a painful incident for every Israeli."
+Prime Minister Benjamin Netanyahu offered condolences to the families of the victims, while Defense Minister Yoav Gallant called the killings "a painful incident for every Israeli".
 Lt.
 Gen. Herzi Halevi stated that the shooting was against the IDF's rules of engagement and that the hostages had "done everything to show that they were harmless", including removing shirts to show that they were not carrying explosives.
-The following day, the IDF posted a video of him speaking to the 99th Division of the IDF, reminding them to not shoot surrendering Gazans but to take them as prisoners of war.
+The following day, the IDF posted a video of him speaking to the 99th Division of the IDF, reminding them to not shoot surrendering Gazans but to take them as prisoners of war (POWs).
 Social media users pointed out that soldiers in the background of the video appeared nonchalant or were even laughing.

-When asked if the soldiers involved in the killing of the three hostages will be pulled from service, IDF spokesperson Lt.
-Col Richard Hecht stated that they will be "supported in every way possible" as the incident was "terrible and tragic mistake."
+On 15 December, the IDF stated that during operations in Shuja'iyya, they "mistakenly identified three Israeli hostages as a threat" and killed them with friendly fire.
+A senior IDF officer stated that:"We have heard such screams from places in the past, and then there was fighting, after the alert turned out to be an attempt to draw IDF forces to a building and then open fire on them.
+Unfortunately, we thought it was such an incident."When asked if the soldiers involved in the killing of the three hostages will be pulled from service, IDF spokesperson Lt.
+Col. Richard Hecht stated that they will be "supported in every way possible" as the incident was "terrible and tragic mistake".
 IDF spokesperson Lt.
-Col Jonathan Conricus stated that no disciplinary action would be taken against the soldiers, and that there would be no change to IDF ground operations as a result of the killing.
+Col. Jonathan Conricus stated that no disciplinary action would be taken against the soldiers, and that there would be no change to IDF ground operations as a result of the killing.

 Depictions

-In late 2024, Stay Forte, a new film went into production, chronicling the story of the three hostages.
-Doron Eran is directing the project, with Tomer Machloof playing Alon, Shahar Tavoch as Yotam Haim and Wael Hamdun as Samer Talalka.
-American actors Judd Hirsch and Selma Blair are also part of the cast.
+In November 2025, Stay Forte, a film chronicling the story of the three hostages was released.
+Doron Eran directed the project, with Tomer Machloof playing Alon, Shahar Tavoch as Yotam Haim and Wael Hamdun as Samer Talalka, with American actors Judd Hirsch and Selma Blair as part of the cast.